 Use a wooden spoon (not the mixer) to stir in the flour and baking powder (and salt, if using) and gently mix it together.
 The batter will be wet and sloppy.
 Really sloppy.
 And that’s okay.

 Pour the batter into the greased pan.

-Bake 35 to 40 minutes until the cake has risen and turns a deep golden brown.
+Bake 35 to 40 minutes until the cake has risen and turns deep golden brown.
 It should be firm to the touch but still a bit spongy: it should spring back a little, but not entirely, when indented with a finger.

-Make the toffee sauce
+Make the toffee/caramel sauce

-While the cake is baking, make the toffee sauce.
+While the cake is baking, make the sauce.
 The recipe here has been doubled, as reviewers of the original all thought that it needed more.
-Personally, I think making too much sauce is always better than making too little, as any that’s left over can be used on other things, like ice cream.
+Personally, I think making too much sauce is always better than making too little, as any that’s left over can be frozen or used on other things, like ice cream.
 Try to use local honey instead of the supermarket stuff that comes in those cute little bear bottles.
 It’s just so much better for you.

 Put the brown sugar, honey and butter in a 2‑quart saucepan and heat gently.